-New research on 37 school shootings, including Columbine, found that almost three-quarters of student shooters felt bullied, threatened, attacked or injured by others.
-In fact, several shooters reported experiencing long-term and severe bullying and harassment from their peers.
-Source: Secret Service and the U.S. Department of Education Let’s do our part to spread inclusion and kindness throughout our schools and world.
+Let’s do our part to spread inclusion and kindness throughout our schools and the world.
 Together we can save lives.
-NOTE TO THE POPULAR KIDS: Your opinions and actions carry a lot of weight in your school.
+NOTE TO THE POPULAR STUDENTS: Your opinions and actions carry a lot of weight in your school.
 Be the example you want others to follow.
-Be a ‘change maker.’
+Be an ‘agent for acceptance and inclusion.’

 PHYSICAL BULLYING SAFETY RULES

-Rule #1: If you see ONE bully physically hurting someone and you are alone go to a safe place and call 911 then find an adult and ask them to help out.
+Rule #1: If you see ONE bully physically hurting someone and you are by yourself, go to a safe place and call 911.
+Then find an adult as quickly as you can and them to help.
+Stay hidden while you are doing all of this so the bully doesn’t see you.

-Rule #2: If you see ONE bully physically hurting someone and you are with at least four friends have one immediately call 911.
-Have another quickly find an adult while the remaining two go to a safe place where they can witness the bullying but not be seen by the bully.
-If possible, use your cell phone to record the incident.
-Give the video footage to a trusted adult.
+Rule #2: If you see ONE bully physically hurting someone and you are with at least four friends, have one immediately call 911.
+Have another friend quickly find an adult while the remaining two go to a safe place where they can film the attack.
+If you feel safe enough approach the bully yelling at him/her to stop and letting them know you called the police.
+Give your video footage to a trusted adult.
 DO NOT POST IT ON THE INTERNET.

 If you see someone being physically bullied at school, you should tell your teacher, counselor, or another adult.